Home / Blog / Can you book a flight for someone else

 • The member number for a frequent flyer program

-• Some specific visitor labeling techniques such as military, child, and others that distinguish the visitor type.
+• Some specific visitor labeling techniques, such as military, child, and others, distinguish the visitor type.

 In some instances, booking may require copies of consent or authorizations from the intended traveler.
 This would ensure that the airline has consent to contact the intended recipient directly and confirm anyone putting his/her name on the flight ticket or gifting it to someone else.

-Another important component of booking travel for a third party is the follow up contacts and organizational work done after ticketing.
-Many of the airlines are using the email or contact info that the passenger may have used while booking the flight to notify them of updates, check-in remider or any other important information that may be deemed necessary.
+Another important component of booking travel for a third party is the follow-up contacts and organizational work done after ticketing.
+Many of the airlines are using the email or contact info that the passenger may have used while booking the flight to notify them of updates, check-in reminders, or any other important information that may be deemed necessary.

-Hence, while providing another person’s name on an airline reservation it is recommended that one should only disclose the booking references , eticket numbers as well as updates with the other passenger.
-Provide them with any check-in link, web links that take them to their booking or client service numbers where they can handle the travel hassle free whenever needed.
-They have now engaged in the booking process which you have started, however, they will need to be self-service on some aspects of the air travel process.
+Hence, while providing another person's name on an airline reservation, it is recommended that one only disclose the booking references and e-ticket numbers, as well as updates with the other passenger.
+Provide them with any check-in link, web links that take them to their booking or client service numbers where they can handle the travel hassle-free whenever needed.
+They have now engaged in the booking process, which you have started; however, they will need to be self-service on some aspects of the air travel process.

 Make Changes Cautiously

-There is only one area that traveller should be careful when it comes to making purchase of tickets for the other people and this is changing details of existing bookings.
+There is only one area in which travelers should be careful when it comes to making purchases of tickets for other people, and this is changing details of existing bookings.
 Whereas an airline may permit you to make the original booking of flights for another person, the rules regarding modifications will often be less permissive.
-Modifications to bookings, including fees for change, cancellation of flight, or amendment of passengers’ information, can only be processed by the named traveler in most of the cases.
+Modifications to bookings, including fees for change, cancellation of flight, or amendment of passengers™ information, can only be processed by the named traveler in most cases.

 Book with Confidence